 Here you have the list of online stores where to buy the Vitamin C serum from La Roche-Posay:

-Effectiveness of La Roche-Posay Vitamin C Serum
+Is the La Roche-Posay Vitamin C Serum any good?

 First of all, although it is a fairly thick product, it does not generate shine on my combination skin, so fine.